 Government policy requires that boards are representative of the diversity and demographic make-up of New Zealand, including gender, ethnicity, age and geographic location.

-When considering a new appointment we seek input from the Ministry of Women’s Affairs, Te Puni Kokiri, the Ministry of Pacific Island Affairs, the Office of Ethnic Affairs, the Office of Disability, and relevant community and professional organisations.
+When considering a new appointment we seek input from the Ministry for Women, Te Puni Kōkiri, the Ministry of Pacific Island Affairs, the Office of Ethnic Affairs, the Office for Disability Issues and relevant community and professional organisations.

 As well as meeting key competencies that apply to their position, board members must have an appreciation of the Crown’s role as the key stakeholder.